 Steve Nash takes over a Brooklyn Nets team that should win a heap of games in the Eastern Conference and be in the national spotlight all season long.
 Nash will earn some additional votes due to the fact that it's not just his first time as an NBA head coach - it's his first year as a head basketball coach at any level.
 If Brooklyn finishes top-2 in the East, it's probably Nash's award to lose.
 We're banking on a healthy KD and a rejuvenated Kyrie, and we love Nash's odds at +2000 with PointsBet.

-Coaching still matters in today’s NBA despite how star-driven the game has become.
+Coaching still matters in today's NBA despite how star-driven the game has become.
 The Coach of the Year award has been given out since 1963.
-Harry Gallatain earned honors after the St. Louis Hawks improve from 29-51 to 48-32, second best in the five-team Western Division.
+Harry Gallatin earned the first honors after the St. Louis Hawks improved from 29-51 to 48-32, second best in the five-team Western Division.

 Gallatin won the award just once, but eight coaches have won the award multiple times.
 Don Nelson, Pat Riley and Gregg Popovich have each won it three times, while five others have won twice.
 Because there are different winners just about every season it's tough to find trends, unlike betting NBA games against the spread or over/under.
 However, we've managed to find four trends over the last couple decades that should help your NBA betting picks for Coach of the Year.

 The Best Coaches Simply Win